Andrettin/Wyrmsun/readme.txt

 - Added weapon and shield items.
 These can be equipped by right-clicking, and will replace the bonuses of the weapon/shield technologies with those of the item.
 - Added equippable boot items.
 - AI units now have a chance to drop items.
-- Dropped items now have a chance of having a magic prefix or suffix, as well as a chance of being a unique item.
+- Dropped items now have a chance of having a magic prefix or suffix, as well as a chance of being a unique item (the probability of getting a magic or unique item from a building is doubled).
 - Added Brimir (unique broad sword).
 - Added Laevatein (unique broad sword).
 - Added Gram (unique spatha).